Learning in Repeated Interactions on Networks: Analysis

-We will henceforth call the common rate of learning in a strongly connected network \emph{the equilibrium speed of learning}.
+We will henceforth call the common speed of learning in a strongly connected network \emph{the equilibrium speed of learning}.
 The proof of this lemma relies on an extension of the \emph{imitation principle} from myopic agents to strategic agents.
-For myopic agents, the imitation principle states that if $i$ observes $j$, then $i$'s actions are not worse than $j$'s: since $i$ can always imitate $j$ \citep{gale2003bayesian, golub2017learning}.
-We show that for strategic agents, in equilibrium, $i$'s actions are never much worse than $j$'s, even though $i$ may choose myopically sub-optimal actions:
+For myopic agents, the imitation principle states that if $i$ observes $j$, then $i$'s actions are not worse than $j$'s:

+since $i$ can always imitate $j$ \citep[similar arguments are used in][]{sorensen1996rational,smith2000pathological,gale2003bayesian, golub2017learning}.
+We show that for strategic agents, in equilibrium, $i$'s actions are never much worse than $j$'s, even though $i$ may choose myopically sub-optimal actions.
+To formalize this we denote by $\bar{u}=\E[u(a^\omega,\omega)]$ the expected utility of a decision maker that knows the state.
+For any $i$ and $t$ it holds that $\E[u(a^i_t,\omega)] \leq \bar{u}$.
+We can think of $\bar{u}-\E[u(a^i_t,\omega)]$ as the loss in flow utility as compared to the first-best.
+The imitation principle for strategic agents takes the following form:

+It is obtained by upper-bounding the agent's loss by the loss he would obtain if guessing correctly in every future period and observing that this loss must be less than the loss obtained by taking the action agent $j$ took last period in every future period.
+By Claim~\ref{lem:W} in the Appendix, this upper bound on the loss implies that there is some constant $c > 0$ such that the probability of choosing incorrectly is bounded:

+One can easily see that when $\delta =0$, the above equation coincides with the imitation principle for myopic agents.